gchq/gaffer-doc/docs/getting-started/example-deployment/using-the-api.md

 ## Loading Data

+Gaffer supports various methods of loading data and depending on your use case you can even bypass it all together to load directly into Accumulo.

-Gaffer supports various aspects of loading data, generally this is done in a few stages which are outlined in the following diagram.
+This example will focus on using the rest API to add the graph elements.
+In production this method would not be recommended for large volumes of data.
+However, it is fine for smaller data sets and generally can be done in a few stages outlined in the following diagram.

 ```mermaid
 flowchart LR